kyma-project/lifecycle-manager/docs/technical-reference/api/kyma-cr.md

 ### **.status.state**

 The **state** attribute is a simple representation of the state of the entire Kyma CR installation.
-It is defined as an aggregated status that is either `Ready`, `Processing`, `Error`, or `Deleting`, based on the status of _all_ Manifest CRs on top of the validity/integrity of the synchronization to a remote cluster if enabled.
+It is defined as an aggregated status that is either `Ready`, `Processing`, `Warning`, `Error`, or `Deleting`, based on the status of all Manifest CRs on top of the validity/integrity of the synchronization to a remote cluster if enabled.

 The **state** will always be reported based on the last reconciliation loop of the [Kyma controller](../../../internal/controller/kyma_controller.go).
 It will be set to `Ready` only if all installations were successfully executed and are consistent at the time of the reconciliation.